Alec Karakatsanis: Pre-trial imprisonment

 Karakatsanis then filed similar lawsuits in six additional jurisdictions across four states, representing individuals who remained jailed solely due to their inability to pay bail.
 The legal strategy centered on the Equal Protection Clause, contending that it was unconstitutional to detain people because they could not pay, while others in similar circumstances could go free if they had funds.
+In May 2016, CRC and partners filed a federal lawsuit against Harris County, Texas, regarding the jailing of misdemeanor defendants unable to pay bail.
+In April 2017, a federal judge granted a preliminary injunction halting the county's practices, resulting in the release of individuals charged with misdemeanors.